 - determinations of trust in online environments

-I am an American native from a rural mountain community in the mountains of Washington State and have been living in Scotland off-and-on since 2001.
+I am an American native from a rural mountain community in the mountains of Washington State and have been living in Scotland off-and-on since 2001 (mostly on).
 I hold a Bachelor of Arts in Public Relations from Central Washington University (USA) with a minor in historical tourism, a Master of Letters in Media and Culture (with Distinction) from the University of Stirling (Scotland), and a PhD in Information Science from Edinburgh Napier University (Scotland).